2025 Yidan Prize Summit

 Behind the scenes: stories of turning points in education transformation

-The second day of the summit transitions from examining the crossroads facing global education to zooming into the turning points that changemakers experienced in leading transformations in education.
+The second day of the Summit transitioned from examining the crossroads facing global education to zooming into the turning points that changemakers experienced as they led transformation in education.
 While every changemaker’s path has been unique, they share moments of decision-making, milestones that extended boundaries, and, at times, failures that served as valuable lessons.

-In this morning session, we will hear behind-the-scenes stories from our Yidan Prize laureates and futuremakers in education, as they share critical junctures in their journey, and the principles and practices that guided their transformative work during those moments.
+In this morning session, we heard behind-the-scenes stories from Yidan Prize laureates and future makers in education, as they shared critical junctures in their journey, as well as the principles and practices that guided their transformative work during those moments.

 11:10